vinit84/Quicktube/README.md

 - **QuickTube Team:** Thank you to all team members for their dedication and collaborative efforts in bringing this project to fruition.

-- **React.js, Node.js, MongoDB:** Special thanks to the developers and maintainers of these powerful technologies that form the backbone of our project.
+- **React.js :** Special thanks to the developers and maintainers of these powerful technologies that form the backbone of our project.

 - **AWS:** We would like to thank AWS for providing reliable hosting services for our project.